Forget about Google Assistant, Samsung's new Android flagships, the Galaxy S8 and the Galaxy S8+ launched their own voice assistant called Bixby.

 Injong Rhee, executive VP and head of R&D software and services at Samsung has said "Bixby will be gradually applied to all our appliances.
 In the future you would be able to control your air conditioner or TV through Bixby."
 Rhee goes on to say that because Bixby is a cloud service, all you need is an internet connection and a mic and Bixby could be set to task.

 We've also seen some very clever demos with Samsung's 2017 televisions, which also offer full voice control.
 In a similar demo, we saw a voice command to change the contrast demonstrating the same sort of functionality.
-There was no mention of Bixby at this demo, but we've asked Samsung if it's part of the same system.
+There was no mention of Bixby at this demo, we asked Samsung at the time if it was part of the same system and we were told that Bixby hadn't been mentioned - but we suspect it is.

 What territories will Bixby launch in?

-Samsung has confirmed that Bixby will be launching with support for Korean and US English, although it claims that Bixby is in all devices - it just might not work if you're device is set to a different language.
-Samsung has also confirmed that US English will launch 1 month after Korean.
+Bixby launched with support for Korean and US English, although Bixby is in all S8 devices - it just might not work if you're device is set to a different language.
+Samsung told us that there would be support for British English for the UK and other languages for Europe, but as the service rolls-out to more territories, it still only supports US English and Korean.

 When will my phone get Bixby?